rayleandro/sugarcube-scripts/utils/README.md

 # utils
 These are not self-contained macros!

-Currently "exported" under setup.IoUtils.[utilityFunctionName]
+Currently "exported" under setup.IoUtils.[utilityFunctionName].
+These should probably be copy-pasted before everything else, or in tweego, should come first in the sources list.